- APA Sports Physiotherapist

 - 2003 Curtin University – Masters of Sports Physiotherapy

-With a Masters of Sports Physiotherapy, Brad Fernihough is an highly experienced Physiotherapist consulting at Physioworks Health Group Camberwell.
+With a Masters of Sports Physiotherapy, Brad Fernihough, a highly experienced APA Sports Physiotherapist, consults at Physioworks Health Group Camberwell.

 Brad has expertise in the diagnosis and treatment of their unique musculoskeletal injuries with a focus on chronic over-training injury prevention with the use of Clinical Pilates, spinal manual therapy and functional rehabilitation.

 Brad Fernihough brings a wealth of experience and expertise in Performance and Dance Medicine to Physioworks Camberwell.
 For over 10 years Brad Fernihough has been at the forefront of Performance Physiotherapy and Dance Physiotherapy with elite classical ballet and contemporary dancers, gymnasts, acrobats, musicians, cheerleaders and even clowns.